aashish-shirgave/ExpOS/README.md

 <h5>Stage 13 : Boot Module </h5>
 <p>
-In this stage our learning ojective was
+In this our learning ojective was

 * Introduction to XSM Module Programming.